ppy/osu-wiki/wiki/Community/Discord_servers/en.md

 ## osu!
 Development server

 The **osu!
-Development** server—also known as **osu!dev** or just **osu!**—is the game's official Discord server.
+Development** server — also known as **osu!dev** or just **osu!** — is the game's official Discord server.
 It is meant to be the main place to view and discuss osu!'s ongoing developments, a place to contribute to the codebase, and a place where a plethora of community projects are organised in!

 **This is the only server officially affiliated with the game.** To keep up with osu!'s active development, it is strongly suggested to join the server.